Dear John (Taylor Swift song): Critical reception

-Many critics selected "Dear John" as Speak Now's best song because of its production and emotional impact.
+Many critics selected "Dear John" as Speak Now's best song for its production and emotional impact.
 Such critics include Jon Caramanica in The New York Times (lauding the blues production for expanding beyond Swift's country-music comfort zone), Mikael Wood in Spin (saying it was "epic pop-country poetry"), and Willman in The Hollywood Reporter (underscoring the "chills-inducing climax").
-Rolling Stone's Brittany Spanos and Vulture's Nate Jones highlighted the production's perceived similarities to Mayer's music, with Spanos deeming it superior to any of his work.
+Rolling Stone's Brittany Spanos and Vulture's Nate Jones highlighted the production's perceived similarities to Mayer's music, and Spanos deemed it superior to any of his work.

 Several critics also praised the vivid and detail-heavy lyrics—Dan DeLuca of The Philadelphia Inquirer said "Dear John" was a sign of Swift's "growing confidence" in songwriting.
-Hogan wrote that this quality, alongside the song's deliberate pacing, made "Dear John" a "devastating takedown for the ages".
+Hogan wrote that this quality, alongside the song's deliberate pace, made "Dear John" a "devastating takedown for the ages".
 Meanwhile, Perone thought the track's length is a weak point because it pads the album's runtime.
 Other critics deemed the lyrics shallow and shortsighted, including The Morning Call's John J. Moser (criticizing Swift as "a bitter brat swimming in self pity"), Fort Worth Star-Telegram's Preston Jones (labelling the song "self-indulgent"), and Keefe (deeming it self-righteous).
-A few agreed the confrontational nature of the lyrics makes the song jarring or uncomfortable to listen to but were nevertheless positive about the viciousness of its accusations.
-Billboard ranked "Dear John" at number 18 on its list of the "100 Best Deep Cuts by 21st Century Pop Stars", with Jason Lipshutz lauding how "each bruised syllable is essential, every seething accusation methodically rolled out".
+Billboard ranked "Dear John" at number 18 on its list of the "100 Best Deep Cuts by 21st Century Pop Stars", and its editor Jason Lipshutz lauded how "each bruised syllable is essential, every seething accusation methodically rolled out".

 Critics have considered "Dear John" one of Swift's best songs.
 It was ranked among her best 10 tracks by Sheffield (2021), Song (2019), and The Independent's Roisin O'Connor (2019).
 For Sheffield, though the song might sound like a spontaneous vent, "it takes one devious operator to make a song this intricate feel that way".
 Clash (2021) included "Dear John" among Swift's top 15 songs—writer Lauren DeHollogne cited how the narrator's naivete makes the song simultaneously excruciating and beautiful to listen to.